MicrosoftDocs/memdocs/autopilot/registration-overview.md

 >
 > These options are intended for users to join personally owned devices to their organization's network.

 Once a device is registered in Autopilot if a profile isn't assigned, it receives the default Autopilot profile.
-If you don't want a device to go through Autopilot, you must remove the Autopilot registration.
+For a device not to go through Autopilot, the Autopilot registration must be removed.

 ## Terms